 - boost the skin’s healthy glow

 These claims are only supported by anecdotal evidence.
-There’s no definitive clinical research indicating that ice facials can address these conditions.
+There’s

 Keep reading if you’re still curious about this popular face treatment.
-We’ll tell you more about it, including how to apply the ice to your face, alternative ingredients for your ice cubes, and best practices tips.
+We’ll tell you more about it, including how to apply the ice to your face, alternative ingredients for your ice cubes, and best practice tips.